-Find a new perspective
+Find a New Perspective

 Fresh perspective is invaluable.
 No matter how many years of experience you have under your belt, seeking the input and opinion of trusted colleagues is always worthwhile.
 Make the extra effort to get to know, and genuinely connect with, those around you.
 Even individuals who don’t work in your department will have something worthwhile to share.
-You might be pleasantly surprised.
-Maybe you’ll laugh.
-You might just find a new go-to lunch spot.
-But most importantly, by doing this, you will gain a new view.

 When it comes to any PR and marketing scenario, it’s always important to examine the facts from all angles.
 You’ll find deep appreciation in colleagues who can help you see things from a different point of view.

-All too often, we do what we do because it’s what we’ve always been doing.
+All too often we do what we do because it’s what we’ve always been doing.
 The best PR and marketing professionals have the wherewithal to ask “why?”
 It’s helpful to question your own habits and your routine.
 Why are you doing what you’re doing?
 Where can you make changes that would be beneficial?

-Remember to look for the obvious
+Remember to Look for the Obvious

 In life, comparisons are generally a negative thing.
 Does that social media scrolling leave you feeling like you’re a bad dog mom?
 Or lazy?
 Or boring?
 Or unsophisticated?
 Those evaluations are unhealthy and untrue.
 But in PR and marketing, comparison is healthy and positive.
 There’s usually a case study resource available to help inspire your client matter, business plan or media objectives.
 No need to start from scratch.
-Look to what others have done and then find ways to apply those techniques to your own situation.
+Look to what others have done, and then find ways to apply those techniques to your own situation.

 Leaving a comfort zone can be intimidating.
 But to break out of a rut, it’s vital that you challenge yourself to act in ways that aren’t necessarily natural.
 Are you normally quiet during meetings, speaking only when asked a question?
-Try being assertive and speaking up!
+Try being assertive and speak up!
 You have valuable perspectives to add.
-Or, are you normally the one who does all the talking?
+Or are you normally the one who does all the talking?
 Maybe it’s time to take a step back to listen and let others lead the conversation.
 IBM Chair, President and CEO Ginni Rometty once said, “Someone told me growth and comfort do not coexist.
 And I think it’s a really good thing to remember.”